Marie-Carmelle Elie

-Marie-Carmelle Elie (born October 12, 1973) is an American emergency physician who is Professor and Chair of Emergency Medicine at the University of Alabama at Birmingham.
+Marie-Carmelle Elie (born October 12, 1973) is an American emergency physician who is a Professor of Emergency Medicine at the University of Alabama at Birmingham.
 She was elected Fellow of the National Academy of Medicine in 2022.

 Early life and education

 Elie was undergraduate student at Columbia University, where she majored in biology and chemistry.
 During her undergraduate studies, she was awarded a scholarship to work on vitamin A. Her research looked to identify ways to measure vitamin A in humans, and to understand why certain HIV-positive mothers translated the virus to their babies.
 She showed that nutrition was critical in the transfer of HIV.
 She moved to the State University of New York for her medical degree.
 Elie focused on emergency medicine for her residency, and worked in the Mount Sinai Health System.
 She was made Chief Resident, and realized that she could have a profound impact on culture and patient care.
 She was on the critical care team at the R Adams Cowley Shock Trauma Center.